-3.2.1 Administration.
+- 3.2.1 Administration.
 Applications for admission are administered by the AD Office.
-Decisions on applications are made by the Admissions Committee of the AD Council.

-3.2.2 Departmental approval.
+Decisions on applications are made by the Admissions Committee of the AD Council. - 3.2.2 Departmental approval.
 Each application for admission is considered by the applicant's proposed department of study.
-The Admissions Committee can make an offer of admission only with the approval of the department concerned.

-3.2.3 College approval.
+The Admissions Committee can make an offer of admission only with the approval of the department concerned. - 3.2.3 College approval.
 Each application is also considered by the applicant's proposed college of registration.
 Applicants are advised to contact the Director of AD Studies at their proposed college of registration, preferably prior to the application deadline, and to request information about the college's resources and requirements for AD studies, including financial aid.
-The Admissions Committee can make an offer of admission only where a participating college agrees to admit the applicant.

-3.2.4 Deadlines.
-An application for September admission into the M.A. program, including all supporting documentation, must be received by January 15.
-Late applications received on or before March 31 will be considered if space permits.

-3.2.5 Criteria for decisions on admission.
-After determining that the applicant meets the minimum requirements for admission to the M.A. program, the ADC Admissions Committee will consider the following additional criteria before making an offer of admission: The applicant's grades in all previous post-secondary education.
-Particular weight is accorded to the prerequisite degrees and recent programs of study.

-• The applicant's academic background in the stated area of interest.

-• The potential of the applicant for advanced study as attested in the letters of reference.

-• The quality of the applicant's statement of academic purpose.

-• The availability of qualified supervisors in the applicant's proposed area of research.

-• Evidence that the applicant is likely to complete the program.

-3.2.6.
-Financial assistance.
-Scholarships and other forms of financial assistance are administered by the participating colleges.

-3.2.7 Offers of admission.
+The Admissions Committee can make an offer of admission only where a participating college agrees to admit the applicant. - 3.2.4 Deadlines.
+An application for September admission into the M.A. program, including all supporting documentation, must be received by December 16.
+Late applications received on or before March 31 will be considered if space permits. - 3.2.5 Criteria for decisions on admission.
+After determining that the applicant meets the minimum requirements for admission to the M.A. program, the ADC Admissions Committee will consider the following additional criteria before making an offer of admission: - The applicant's grades in all previous post-secondary education.
+Particular weight is accorded to the prerequisite degrees and recent programs of study. - The applicant's academic background in the stated area of interest. - The potential of the applicant for advanced study as attested in the letters of reference. - The quality of the applicant's statement of academic purpose. - The availability of qualified supervisors in the applicant's proposed area of research. - Evidence that the applicant is likely to complete the program. - 3.2.6 Financial assistance.
+Scholarships and other forms of financial assistance are administered by the participating colleges. - 3.2.7 Offers of admission.
 When an application for admission is complete, it is brought to the next meeting of the Admissions Committee of the ADC.
 The Committee may decide (a) to approve the application and offer admission, (b) to offer admission in another program, department, or college, or as a special student, (c) to seek further information, or (d) to decline the application.
 The AD Director will write the applicant accordingly, with a copy to the college and department concerned.
 An offer of admission will indicate the languages (if any) in which the applicant is deemed to have demonstrated competence or proficiency, and the conditions (if any) which have been attached to the applicant's admission.
 If the applicant considers that he or she has competence in a language not noted in the letter of admission, he or she should advise the AD Director in the college of registration, so that the matter can be adjudicated.

-3.2.8.
-Acceptance by the applicant.
-After receiving an offer of admission, the applicant must accept it by the date stipulated in the letter, which will be about five weeks following the date of the letter.
-If the applicant accepts the offer of admission, she or he may also be required by the college of registration to remit a non-refundable confirmation deposit.
-This deposit will be applied to the tuition fees charged for the student's first term of studies.

-3.2.9.
-Deferral of matriculation.
-An applicant who has accepted an offer of admission may request a deferral of matriculation (i.e., initial registration) for up to twelve months.
-The request must be made in writing and submitted to the AD Office.
-Such a request is routinely granted.
-The deferral may not be renewed.
-In order to insure a place in the program, an applicant who has requested a deferral must, prior to January 15, signify or reaffirm to the registrar of the college of registration his or her intent to matriculate.